Drug Users Will Not Be Recruited into Police Force, PSC Asserts

 According to the PSC, the measure is designed to strengthen discipline, enhance public confidence and improve operational efficiency within the Force.

-Speaking at a press conference in Abuja on the ongoing recruitment of 50,000 police constables, Chairman of the PSC Standing Committee on Police Matters, DIG Taiwo Lakanu (rtd), disclosed that the commission will conduct detailed drug integrity tests in collaboration with the National Drug Law Enforcement Agency (NDLEA).
+Speaking at a press conference in Abuja on the ongoing recruitment of 50,000 police constables, Chairman of the PSC Standing Committee on Police Matters, DIG Taiwo Lakanu (Rtd), disclosed the Commission will conduct detailed drug integrity tests in collaboration with the National Drug Law Enforcement Agency (NDLEA).

 Lakanu stressed that the credibility of the Nigeria Police Force begins at the recruitment stage, noting that a professional and world-class institution cannot be built on compromised entry standards.

-He explained that the commission has therefore adopted a painstaking and zero-tolerance approach to malpractice.
+He explained the Commission has therefore adopted a painstaking and zero-tolerance approach to malpractice.

 To further promote transparency and public trust, the PSC has introduced a whistle-blowing policy for the recruitment exercise.